Brandy-Corwin/Brandy-Corwin.github.io/content/authors/admin/_index.md

 ## About Me

-I am Brandy Corwin and I am an undergraduate student at the University of Wisconsin - Eau Claire.
-My major is bioinformatics with a minor in computer science.
+I am Brandy Corwin and I am a graduate student at the University of Oregon in the Knight Campus Graduate Internship Program.
+My master's will be in bioinformatics and genomics.